-Yes.
+Absolutely.
 According to the National Highway Traffic Safety Administration (NHTSA), every day about 9.5 people are killed and 1,000 are injured by distracted driving.
+A day.
+From something completely preventable.
 Texting and talking on a cell phone make up a large fraction of distracted driving cases.
 Unfortunately, NHTSA reports that more people are texting while driving—about 32% in 2015 as compared to 27% in 2012.

 It is easy enough to illustrate how dangerous texting and driving is.
 At 55 miles an hour, a car will travel the entire length of a football field in five seconds.
 This means that in the time it takes to simply read a text message, you will travel 100 yards with your eyes off the road.
 Unsurprisingly, many people crash as they fail to see cars entering the road or fail to yield because they did not see a stop sign.

 Based on one study, texting while driving impaired a driver’s reflexes and ability to respond more than being legally intoxicated.
 The results surprised the participants, all of whom assumed that they would be more alert while texting.